Shyam-Krishnan24/Shyam-Krishnan24/README.md

 ---

-> ♟️ Fun Fact
+- ♟️ **Fun Fact:**

-> When I’m not analyzing data or building applications, you’ll probably find me playing chess.
-I enjoy thinking several moves ahead, identifying patterns, and making strategic decisions — the same mindset I apply when solving problems in data analytics and software development.
+- Outside of coding and data analytics, I enjoy playing chess.
+Currently **1050+ Blitz ELO**, practicing strategy both on the board and in code.

 ## 🌐 Socials: